BarnBridge/BarnBridge-SmartYieldBonds/SPEC.md

 struct Liquidation {
     uint256 amount; // in jTokens
     uint256 amount_at_risk; // in jTokens
-    uint256 min_dai; // in dai, which is sum of UserLiquidation min_dai amounts
     uint256 price; // bbcDAI_to_DAI_ratio - 0 means not triggered
 }
 public mapping(uint256 => Liquidation) queued_liquidations; // timestamp -> Liquidation